rust-lang/async-book/src/04_pinning/01_chapter.md

 a normal `&mut u8`.

 However, types that can't be moved after they're pinned have a marker called `!Unpin`.
-Futures created by async/await is an example of this.
+Futures created by async/await are an example of this.

 ### Pinning to the Stack